nuqleo/qemu-systemd/README.md

 * On Fedora, this user is typically qemu
 * On other systems, the user name may differ depending on the distribution

-You may need to adjust the `-run-with user=qemu` option in the systemd unit files accordingly.
+You may need to adjust the user configuration in the systemd unit files depending on your system.

 ### Service stop behavior